Create a MicroEJ Platform for a Custom Device¶

 xxx-configurationproject) to match the device features and its associated configuration (e.g.

-More details on available modules can be found in the Platform Developer Guide.
+More details on available modules can be found in the VEE Porting Guide.

 modify the BSP C project to match the device specification